What Exactly Is Growth-Driven Design?

 First, in the strategy phase, you will develop how your site can solve your users’ problems.
 Second, in the launch pad phase, you create a website that looks and works better than your current website but that is not yet a finished product.

-The launch pad is the foundation on which you build, and later in Step 3, you can optimize continuous improvement.
-Starting a website with GDD is faster and cheaper and produces better results.
+The launch pad is the foundation on which you build a website, and later in Step 3, you can optimize continuous improvement.
+Starting a GDD website is faster and cheaper and produces better results.

 These are the tools you can use in the GDD process to help yourself and your team.
 These tools are not necessarily for everyone, and you need to develop your own toolbox so that you and your team can work optimally.
 This is where the value of working with a growth-driven design agency becomes an invaluable resource.